chris-nelson-mn/cashino-blackjack/README.md

 This project is intended to be a free and open source Blackjack app that can be played in real time by multiple players.

+## Design Goals

+For version 1 of the app, I'm aiming for the following feature highlights:

+* Card / Deck / Hand / Player classes which are decoupled from the rules of Blackjack, so they could be re-used to make, say, a Poker game
+* Tables of up to 8 Players, with drop-in, drop-out capability
+* User accounts with a Bank for tracking money.
+User is connected to a Table via Player.
+* Per-Table game state data channel using ActionCable so games can play out in real time for multiple players
+* Per-Table chat channel using ActionCable for table talk
+* Animated SVG card images which move according to incoming game state changes

 ## Project Status

+So those design goals should be a lot of fun once hit.
+But where are we now?

-Currently the resources for 'playing' a game via the command line are in place, but not the interactive web app functionality.
+Currently the resources for 'playing' a game via the command line are in place, but not much of the interactive web app functionality.
 The capability to persist deck & hand data so that state is preserved across requests is largely in place.
 There is a Table controller for viewing and managing what will be a list of available Blackjack tables.
+The Player controller is handling some gameplay actions.
 I've started to put in some basic views for testing.

 ## Getting Started